Accuracy International Arctic Warfare: Design evolution

-Some years later, the Swedish military also wanted a new rifle, and in the early 1990s Accuracy International introduced an upgraded version of the PM: the AW (Arctic Warfare).
+Some years later, the Swedish military wanted to replace the 6.5×55mm chambered m/1941B rifle with a new sniper rifle, and in the early 1990s Accuracy International introduced an upgraded version of the PM: the AW (Arctic Warfare).
 This was the start of the Arctic Warfare name, which became the primary name of the rifle family despite its earlier names.

 Special de-icing features allow it to be used effectively at temperatures as low as -40 °C. The AW rifle featured a modified bolt with milled slots at the rear of the bolt to prevent bolt binding problems caused by penetrating water/ice, dirt, or similar debris.
 Further, the thumb-hole, bolt handle, magazine release, and trigger guard on the AW were enlarged, and the magazine floor plate was fitted with protruding grasping tabs to allow use with heavy Arctic mittens.
 The resin stock side-panels were replaced with sturdier polymer panels that were less brittle in subzero temperatures.
 The safety was revised to a 3-position safety allowing the bolt to be cycled with a locked trigger.
 Fitted with a Kikarsikte 90 10×42 Hensoldt ZF 500 telescopic sight, this version was accepted into use by the Swedish Army in 1991 as the Prickskyttegevär 90 (Psg 90).